hjalves/jbl-chat/README.md

 # jbl-chat

+This is a simple chat application built with Django and HTMX.

+## Original README

 Let's set the stage, you are the founder of this exciting new messaging startup, you are tasked with building the first version of a product that is aimed to evolve with feedback from the team and users.

 You're building the backend using Django, and your initial task is to expose a starting API while also leveraging HTMX for interactive front-end experiences.
 With this first release, we want to deliver the following user stories: